 Shabbat Buddies is a Shabbat morning program that matches teenagers in the Temple Israel Center community with children of varying abilities.
 Teens engage in training, which allows them to integrate all children into their appropriate age level Shabbat morning service.
 This program enables our Shabbat morning services to be fully inclusive.
 In addition, some of our Shabbat buddies serve as greeters or assistants to our service leaders, and all serve as role models to children and adults alike.

 Are you a computer whiz?
 Tech savvy?
 Patient when teaching others?
 If so, then we need you!

 Teen Tech is a six week course offered to adults in the TIC community who need help with their technology skills.
 Each week, teens meet with adults to answer questions they have about computer programs, social media or anything else that is confusing to them.
 Teens are paired with an adult in one-on-one training sessions providing personalized instruction according to the needs of their adult learner.

-If you are interested in attending, please contact Director of Teen Engagement Melissa Berman at [email protected]
+If you are interested in attending, please email us at [email protected].

 Schedule: Sunday mornings from 10:30-11:30 am

 One Sunday a month, you will have the opportunity to meet with girls your own age to discuss some of the many things going on in your life.
 This will be a safe place to learn, laugh, and, of course, eat together as you explore and discuss how Jewish values can inform the decisions you make every day.

 “For me, Rosh Hodesh is about being with girls with the same values who I can trust and hang out with, no pressure.”

 – 14-year-old participant

 Monthly schedule on the following dates from 5:30-7:00 pm: